jay3000bc/laravel/Laravel-Livewire/README.md

 ## About The Project

-The project is based on real time chat application.
+The project is based on real time chat application using Laravel and Livewire.

 ### About us